Gay McKenna: Early life

 McKenna was born in Birr, County Offaly.
-He operated his kennels at Cabinteely, Dublin.
+He operated his kennels at Cabinteely, Dublin, which he bought in 1948.
 He was introduced to the sport by his father Joe McKenna who had two finalists in the 1934 Irish Greyhound Derby and won the 1936 Irish Grand National.
+Gay was the older cousin of Ger McKenna.

 Career

-After many attempts, in 1965 he won the Irish Greyhound Derby with Ballyowen Chief.
+After many attempts, in 1965 he won the 1965 Irish Greyhound Derby with Ballyowen Chief.
 He repeated the feat a year later with Always Proud.
 In 1971, Monalee Pride provided the third success for and a fourth and final win in 1972 by Catsrock Daisy.

 In addition, McKenna also won the Irish Oaks with Drumsough Princess (1965) and Rosmore Robin (1970), the Irish Cesarewitch with Postal Vote (1970) and Rita's Choice (1973), and the Irish National Sprint with Skip's Choice (1960).

 The four Irish Derby titles remains a record today equalled only by his brother-in-law Tom Lynch.

-Death
+Death and family

-McKenna died during the 2004 Irish Derby on 10 September.
-That final was won by Owen McKenna (Gay's first cousin once removed) and the runner up was trained by Fraser Black (McKenna's son-in-law).
+McKenna died when the 2004 Irish Derby competition was taking place on 10 September.
+At the time of his death, the Cabinteely kennels were run by his son G. J. McKenna.
+That Derby final was won by Owen McKenna (Gay's first cousin once removed) and the runner up was trained by Fraser Black (McKenna's son-in-law).
+Black had married his daughter Pauline.